minprog/programming-1/10 Lectures/03 Week 1 Wednesday/20 Wednesday.md

 ### `hello-0.c`

-* As before, we’ll open a file in gedit on the Appliance and save it to the `jharvard` directory.
-We’ll call this file `hello-0.c` and write the following therein:
+* As before, we'll open a file in gedit on the Appliance and save it to the `jharvard` directory.
+We'll call this file `hello-0.c` and write the following therein:

 	    int main(void)